AneeshKamat4/BTech-Thesis-Controlling-a-Superconducting-QPU/README.md

 # BTech-Thesis-Controlling-a-Superconducting-QPU
 My Bachelor's Thesis on the Automation and Control of a Superconducting Quantum Processor, for which I was conferred the Undergraduate Research Award at IIT Bombay in 2023.
+All work was conducted at the Quantum Measurement and Control laboratory at TIFR, Mumbai under the guidance of Professor Rajamani Vijayaraghavan.

+This thesis outlines a protocol to tune up a superconducting quantum processor in an automated manner with minimal human operator input.
+The work conducted in this thesis was carried out on fixed-frequency transmon qubits, as part of a collaborative effort between TIFR, DRDO and TCS to develop India’s first quantum computer, a 7-qubit processor accessible to scientists via the cloud in a manner akin to IBM’s extremely successful IBMQ platform.
+Such an effort necessitates a capability to characterize, calibrate and control qubits in an automated manner, while also executing a periodic retuning of critical configuration parameters, to maximise the up-time of the quantum processor, and minimize human operator resources.

+I present an automated spectroscopy code to characterize the qubits using microwave control lines with a custom SNR detector that allows efficient ensemble averaging.
+We demonstrate the ALLXY error diagnostic tool to benchmark gate performance and measure robustness.
+This is extended to an experimental calibration of DRAG pulses to address the issue of state leakage out of the qubit computational basis.
+We implement an autonomous closed-loop amplitude calibration of π and π/2 pulses using the ORBIT fidelity measure, achieving Randomized Benchmarking fidelities at par with manually calibrated pulses using the resource-expensive Power Rabi experiment.

+All the above additions to the experimental suite for qubit tune-up are developed in the Quantum Universal Assembly (QUA) language in a scalable manner that can simultaneously extend to all the qubits in the quantum processor unit.
+They are integrated with industry-standard techniques such as Rabi, Ramsey, Randomized Benchmarking and Coherence experiments to demonstrate cool-down to coherence with minimal human operator oversight.